Capstone-Projects-2025-Spring/aac-go-fish/documentation/docs/requirements/features-and-requirements.md

   - Burger: Up to **$2** depending on the similarity between the submitted burger and the ordered burger.
   - Drink: Up to **$2** depending on the similarity between the submitted drink and the ordered drink.
   - Side: **$2**.
-- **Tip Bonus:**
-  - 0% to 25% based on completion speed.
-- **Customer Patience Indicator:**
-  - Displays remaining patience to help gauge the tip amount.
-  - Faster service results in higher tips.

 ## Non-Functional
 - The system must integrate AAC communication seamlessly and ensure it is easy to use.